Donation is welcomed https://paypal.me/VirtualTourCreatorMy?locale.x=en_US

 The Pulpit is engraved with floral motifs of Bunga Tanjung (Cape Flower) Mimusops Elengi (which has herbal medicinal value).
 It does not use nails but dowel joints.
 Cokmar Is authority rod hold by the Khatib went he delivers the sermon or Khutbah.

 Fenestration and transom

-Except the Mihrab or Niche’s wall, other 3 sides of the Main Prayer walls have each 3 sets of door fenestration.
+Except for the Mihrab or Niche’s wall, the other 3 sides of the Main Prayer walls have every 3 sets of door fenestration.
 On the top of door sunburst motif (Not Art doco), blue, green and orange coloured float glass shaped transom or fanlight are used.
-It has wooden circle at offset below centre.
+It has a wooden circle at offset below the centre.
 I think this may not be an easy panelling to build by the wood frame carpenter then.

 This curtain covered area is dedicated to the women folks to perform prayers.
 This hall is capable to hold about 400 people.

 We are now below the Hemispheric dome.
 At the front on both sides of the wall with notice board of the mosque there, you can read activities of Mosque for the congregation.
 Beyond the courtyard is a double story Malay Traditional bumbung Potong Perak house.
 Bumbung refers to Ridge of the roof.
 Please book a tour with Johnson to visit Malay Traditional house.